BLENDED PROFESSIONAL CERTIFICATE:

 “When it comes to moving from data to decisions in our companies, Machine Learning can help us”

-Devavrat Shah is Andrew (1956) and Erna Viterbi Professor with the department of Electrical Engineering and Computer Science at MIT.
-He is the founding director of Statistics and Data Science Center, Institute for Data, Systems and Society.
-He is a member of LIDS, CSAIL and ORC at MIT.
-Currently, he directs Deshpande Center for Technological Innovation at MIT.
+Devavrat Shah is an Andrew (1956) and Erna Viterbi Professor of the Department of Electrical Engineering and Computer Science at MIT and the faculty director of the MicroMasters in Statistics and Data Science program with the MIT Institute for Data, Systems, and Society.
+He also is a member of the Laboratory for Information and Decision Systems (LIDS) and the Operations Research Center (ORC) at MIT.
+He currently directs the Deshpande Center for Technological Innovation at MIT.

-His current research interest is in developing large-scale machine learning algorithms for unstructured data with particular interest in social data.
-He has made contributions to development of “gossip” protocols and “message-passing” algorithms for statistical inference which have been pillars of modern distributed data processing systems.
+His current research interest is in developing large-scale machine learning algorithms for unstructured data, with particular interest in social data.
+He has made contributions to the development of “gossip” protocols and “message-passing” algorithms for statistical inference that have been pillars of modern distributed data processing systems.

-He co-founded Celect, Inc. which has been part of Nike since 2019.
-In 2019, he co-founded Ikigai Labs with the mission of building self-driving organizations by empowering data business operators to make data-driven decisions with ease of spreadsheets.
+He cofounded Celect, Inc., which has been part of Nike since 2019.
+In 2019, he cofounded Ikigai Labs with the mission of building self-driving organizations by empowering data business operators to make data-driven decisions with the ease of spreadsheets.

-His work has been covered in popular press including NY Times, Forbes, and Wired, and has received broad recognition, including prize paper awards in Machine Learning, Operations Research and Computer Science, and career prizes including the 2010 Erlang prize from the INFORMS Applied Probability Society.
+His work has been covered in popular press including The New York Times, Forbes, and Wired, and he has written several award-winning papers in machine learning, operations research, and computer science.
+He has also been awarded the 2010 Erlang prize from the INFORMS Applied Probability Society.

 PROFESSOR OF AERONAUTICS, ASTRONAUTICS AND ENGINEERING SYSTEMS, MIT